opensupplyhub/open-supply-hub-api-examples/how_to/detail_search_guide.md

 # Searching for Facilities on Open Supply Hub using the /facilities/ endpoint

-Search for facilities in the OS Hub database using various filters and criteria.

 ## When to Use This Endpoint

 Use the **Facilities endpoint** (`/api/facilities/`) when you need: